 These symptoms, especially the fever, tend to be more common and worse in adults than in children.

 Contacting your doctor about chickenpox

 For most children, chickenpox is a mild illness that gets better on its own.

-Chickenpox may be a childhood illness, but adults can get it too.
-Chickenpox tends to be more severe in adults than children, and adults have a higher risk of developing complications.
+Chickenpox tends to be more severe in adults than children.
+Adults have a higher risk of developing complications.

 Some children and adults are at special risk of serious problems if they catch chickenpox.
 They include:

 These people should speak to their GP as soon as they are exposed to the chickenpox virus or they develop chickenpox symptoms.

 They may need a blood test to check if they are protected from (immune to) chickenpox.